dailymotion/cloudkey-php/README.md

 --------------------------

 This method manages files uploads to the Dailymotion Cloud upload servers.
-Information pertinent to the API media creation processus (especially the media_set_asset method) will be returned as a `dict`.
+Information pertinent to the API media creation processus will be returned as a `dict`.

 Arguments: